xizheyin/callgraph4rs/README.md

 call-cg --find-callers-of "std::collections::HashMap::insert"
 ```

 This will generate a report of all callers in `./target/callers.txt`.
+The report includes each caller function along with its path constraints count, which represents the accumulated number of control flow constraints along the shortest calling path.

 You can also generate a JSON format report by combining with the `--json-output` option: